dwillcox/pybib/README.md

 $ python pybib.py a.pdf b.pdf c.pdf
 ```

 ### Generate Bibtex files for all PDF's in an arbitrary directory.

-The Bibtex files will be written to the current directory.
+The Bibtex files will be written to the current directory and the bibtex 'File' attribute will consist of the relative path of the corresponding PDF.

 ```
 $ python pybib.py ~/library/articles/*.pdf